 Traffic Jam Galleries

-Working as an owner, gallerist and curator Rebecca started traffic jam galleries from the ground up in 2010.
+Working as an owner, gallerist and curator, Rebecca started traffic jam galleries from the ground up in 2010.

 The exhibition calendar is scheduled up to eighteen months in advance.
-The gallery also works responsively, picking up on market changes, new artists onboarding and collaborations.
-There is the capacity to spontaneously incorporate pop-up shows alongside formalised programming plus initiatives that may involve community projects, and impromptu thematic exhibitions.
+The gallery also works responsively, picking up on market changes, new artists onboarding, and collaborations.
+There is the capacity to spontaneously incorporate pop-up shows, alongside formalised programming plus initiatives, that may involve community projects and impromptu thematic exhibitions.

 Level one of 41 Military Road provides additional studio area for Rebecca and an extension of the gallery in the form of an oversized, commercial style kitchen where themed artist dinners are held.

 Exposure to audiences outside of the gallery space is to Rebecca a very important factor in representing artists and their works.
-Rebecca develops relationships referred to as ‘Corporate Collaborations’ where artworks are curated and hung in large law firms and other institutions.
-This fosters an additional appreciation for the artists’ works whilst simultaneously enhancing the work environment of the participating corporation in a positive, uplifting manner.
+Artists are represented by the gallery through innovative and progressive exhibitions, initiatives, art fairs and digital platforms.
+Rebecca also develops relationships referred to as ‘Corporate Collaborations’ where artworks are curated and hung in large law firms and other institutions.
+These collaborations foster an additional appreciation for the artists’ works whilst simultaneously enhancing the work environment of the participating corporation.

 The art exhibited at traffic jam galleries is constantly evolving as existing artists grow and develop their practice and new talent is brought on board.
 The approach is fresh and distinctly global.
-It would be loosely described as contemporary and is responded to not just by collectors but those who are making their first art purchase.
-In meeting this cross-section artists range from emerging through to mid-career and established.
-The works on exhibit range from decorative through to explorative, challenging, thought provoking and collectable.
-Prices are reflective of this range as it is important to Rebecca that the gallery is inclusive and approachable.
-Genres covered include painting, drawing, printmaking, sculpture, ceramics, assemblage, installation, photography, and prints.
+The art would be loosely described as contemporary and is responded to by collectors, appreciators, and those who are making their first art purchase.
+In meeting this diverse audience, a multifarious group of emerging, mid-career and established artists are represented.
+The works on exhibit range from decorative, through to explorative, confronting, challenging, thought provoking and collectable.
+Prices are reflective of this cross-section as it is important to Rebecca that the gallery is inclusive, relative, and approachable.
+Art forms covered include painting, drawing, printmaking, sculpture, ceramics, assemblage, installation, photography, and prints.